brunokenshin/jmic/README.md

 Project uses Java 8, Spring Boot as the core framework application, gradle 2.12 as building tool, Maven Central repositories for downloading dependencies.

+# Limitations:
+- Must be only one persistance table for all fields
+- Persistance table MUST have column "ID" (Primary Key) and it must be the ONLY "NOT NULL" column.

 # Dependencies:
 - org.springframework.boot:spring-boot-starter-mail
 - org.springframework.boot:spring-boot-starter-web